Anne of Denmark and her African servants

 Anne of Denmark (1574–1619) was the wife of James VI and I, King of Scotland, and King of England after the Union of Crowns.
 In 1617, she was depicted in a painting by Paul van Somer with an African servant holding her horse at Oatlands Palace.
-There are archival records of Africans or people of African descent, often called "Moors" or "Moirs", in her service.
+There are archival records of Africans or people of African descent, often called "Moors" or "Moirs", in her service and their costume.
 One of the first publications to mention Anne of Denmark's "Moir" servant in Scotland was edited by James Thomson Gibson-Craig in 1828.

 Norway and Denmark

-James VI sailed to Norway to meet Anne of Denmark in October 1589, as his advisers thought it was time for him to marry and her older sister was already engaged.
+James VI sailed to Norway to meet Anne of Denmark in October 1589, as his advisers thought it was time for him to marry and her older sister Elizabeth of Denmark was already engaged.

 John Allyne Gade, a 20th-century biographer of the queen's brother Christian IV of Denmark, wrote in 1927 of the detail of the royal couple seeing a dance performed by African men in the snow at Oslo.
 Some of the dancers died from the cold.

 The surviving performers accompanied the royal party in their journey to Denmark and afterward to Scotland.
-The source of Gade's story is unknown.
-But earlier accounts attest to the newlyweds being entertained in Oslo by acrobats, recorded then as two "vautis".
+The source of Gade's story is unknown and its authenticity is therefore doubtful.
+Gade's description has been reimagined as a moving poem by Roger Reeves, In a Brief, Animated World: The Marriage of Anne of Denmark to James of Scotland, 1589.
+A Scottish record of expenses mentions that the newlyweds were entertained in Oslo by acrobats, recorded as two "vautis".
 The "vautis" performed again, in the "close" or courtyard of a Danish palace.